Lover of The Outdoors

 The study examined tents’ chemical and flame retardant properties under the CPAI-84 CPAI standards using 11 fabric samples.
 In addition, our research explored possible exposures by collecting paired samples of tent wipes and a cotton pad.

-Backpacking tents, according to 2016 Duke University research, have direct links to cancer, hormone disruption, and neurological problems as a result of the chemicals used in them.
+Backpacking tents, according to 2016 Duke University research, have direct links to cancer, hormone disruption, and neurological problems due to the chemicals used in them.
 It doesn’t take much either: researchers identified flame retardants in the air inside the tents and on the hands of volunteers who set them up.

 Flame Retardant Chemicals

 Inorganic, halogenated organic, organophosphorus, and nitrogen-based compounds are among the most common flame retardants.
-However, over the last few years, much scientific research has been devoted to halogenated flame retardants (e.g., brominated and chlorinated).
+However, much scientific research has been devoted to halogenated flame retardants (e.g., brominated and chlorinated) over the last few years.

 Flame retardants (FRs) are commonly used in textiles or polymer fabrics to protect against flammability.
 These are typically used for the use of products that can be vulnerable to fire and must adhere to strict fire-safety laws, including furniture and mattresses as well as electronic products.